Adam-Diehl/Asian-Options/README.md

 # Asian-Options
 Programs used to calculate parameters for Asian options.
-Basic denotes the underlying is geometric Brownian motion with a European style exercise.
+Basic denotes the underlying is geometric Brownian motion with a European style exercise in a Black Scholes world.

 S0 = Initial price